Idiomatic Python

 dangerous

-and would happile evaluate a string like os.system(rm -rf /)
+and would happile evaluate a string like os.system(rm -rf /), while

 literals.